wnmurphy/wnmurphy.github.io/_pages/about.md

 Pioneered Vida Health's foundational generative AI strategy and successfully transformed it into user-facing features powered by Large Language Models (LLM).

-Crafted a virtual healthcare assistant chatbot with advanced capabilities such as memory of prior interactions, real-time awareness of patient medical data, dynamic multi-prompt routing, and responses from proprietary healthcare and technical support content using GCP Vector Store (Matching Engine) and Retrieval-Augmented Generation (RAG).
+Crafted a virtual healthcare assistant chatbot with advanced capabilities: memory of prior interactions, user intent extraction, awareness of real-time user medical data, dynamic multi-prompt routing, injection of proprietary healthcare + tech support content using GCP Vector Store (Matching Engine) and Retrieval-Augmented Generation (RAG), and generated user smart replies.

 Invented "sticky routing" technique to enhance the natural flow of chatbot conversations.

+Lead prompt engineer.
+Built evaluation suite to assess groundedness/relevance of RAG results + chatbot routing precision/recall against synthetic data.

 Established standardized prompt management practices at Vida Health, encompassing source control, versioning, templating, and seamless integration of contextual user data from our databases and feature stores.

-Designed and developed healthcare provider message suggestions, enabling auto-generation of drafts for providers based on prior patient conversations.
+Designed and developed smart replies for healthcare providers, auto-generated drafts for professional correspondence based on prior patient conversations.

-Created an at-a-glance patient snapshot feature, summarizing patient medical data and progress for healthcare providers.
+Built an at-a-glance patient snapshot feature, summarizing medical data and progress for healthcare providers.

-Implemented real-time contextual awareness of aggregated user medical data across all Gen AI features through the design and implementation of a standardized injectable user snapshot component.
+Implemented real-time contextual awareness of aggregated user medical data across all gen AI features using a standardized injectable user snapshot.

-Lead prompt engineer.
-Built evaluation suite to assess groundedness and relevance of RAG results + chatbot routing precision and recall.
-Evaluated prompt performance against synthetic data.

 RLHF/explicit training.
 Implemented a comprehensive prediction logging system that captures predictions, prompts, and parameters as well as subsequent user feedback, comments, and any user-initiated modifications for further model/prompt tuning and evaluation.

 Model deployment.
-Wrote Jupyter notebooks for Custom Prediction Routine (CPR) containers to deploy open source models like Falcon-7B and GPT-JT to private Vertex AI endpoints for model evaluation.
+Wrote Jupyter notebooks for Custom Prediction Routine (CPR) containers to deploy open source models like Falcon-7B and GPT-JT to private Vertex AI endpoints for model evaluation, installing/configuring CUDA libraries for GPU inference acceleration.

 LangChain open-source contributor.